tbrouns/paser/README.md

 The `loadPath` folder should include one or more folders for specific experimental sessions.
 Here, we have two such folders called `Session_1` and `Session_1_Condition`.
 Each session folder then contains one or more folders for specific trials that hold the raw data files.
-In the case of `Session_1_Condition`, we have the `Trial_0M` and `Trial_1M`, which contains the CONTINUOUS files.
+In the case of `Session_1_Condition`, we have the `Trial_0M` and `Trial_1M`, which contains the `continuous` files.
+To be clear, the names `Session` and `Trial` are arbitrary here, you can use any other name you desire.

-However, we must note that we have two types of CONTINUOUS files here.
+However, we must note that we have two types of `continuous` files here.
 We only wish to load the `100_CH*.continuous` ones.
-We can differentiate between the two types using `parameters.filepattern`, which should be set to `CH` in this case, because that is the common pattern between them.
+We can differentiate between the two types using `parameters.filepattern`, which should be set to `parameters.filepattern = 'CH'` in this case, because that is the common pattern between them.

-Between trials, depending on the experimental conditions, you may wish to vary some kind of experimental variable across different trials.
+Depending on the experimental conditions, you may wish to vary some kind of experimental variable across different trials.
 If you indicate the value of the variable in the trial folder name, then it will be extracted and saved by setting `parameters.trialpattern`.
 Any value between the underscore and the specified pattern is recorded.
-If we set `parameters.trialpattern = M`, we would get 0 and 1 for the trials in `Session_1_Condition`.
+If we set `parameters.trialpattern = 'M'`, we would get 0 and 1 for the trials in `Session_1_Condition`.

 Furthermore, you can also differentiate between different session types and only process one particular type of session.
 First set the different session types in `parameters.patterns` and in `parameters.type` which type you wish to process.